zinedkaloc/aipage.dev/CONTRIBUTING.md

 9. Be responsive to any feedback or questions regarding your pull request.

-10. Once your changes are approved, they will be merged into the main repository.
+10. Once your changes are approved, they will be merged into the master repository.

 ## Code of Conduct